ielab/health-search-tutorial/hands-on/README.md

 Now we can use those concepts to search via concepts:

-`python search_docs.py "C0027051"`
+`python3 search_docs.py "C0027051"`

-Heart attack is more technical referred to as "myocardial infarction"; if we map this to concepts (`python search_docs.py "myocardial infarction"`) we get the same concept (C0027051) as "heart attack".
+Heart attack is more technical referred to as "myocardial infarction"; if we map this to concepts (`python3 search_docs.py "myocardial infarction"`) we get the same concept (C0027051) as "heart attack".
 Thus we also get the same search results for the two.

 ### Step 5 - Comparing Term and Concept searching

 Now we want to understand a bit about how different search can be done.
 Let us look at some concept-based searches.
 First, lets run some annotation to understand different medical concepts:

-**Case 1**: `python concept_annotator.py "metastatic breast cancer"` gives us:
+**Case 1**: `python3 concept_annotator.py "metastatic breast cancer"` gives us:

 `{'C0278488': 'metastatic breast cancer'}`

 But

-**Case 2**: `python concept_annotator.py "breast cancer"` gives us
+**Case 2**: `python3 concept_annotator.py "breast cancer"` gives us

 `{'C0006142': 'Breast cancer', 'C0678222': 'Breast cancer'}`